 The CFO Coalition for the SDGs is re-envisioning the role of CFOs architects of long-term sustainable value creation.
 It is an initiative of the United Nations Global Compact (UNGC), the world’s largest corporate responsibility initiative.

 In December 2019, a small group of CFOs formed the CFO Taskforce with the goal to lay the groundwork for a broader coalition of CFOs to fully harness the potential of corporate finance.
 First, in September 2020, the CFO Taskforce published the CFO Principles on Integrated SDG Investments and Finance to guide this work.
 In order to expand and accelerate the CFO Taskforce’s critical early efforts, the UNGC is launching the CFO Coalition for the SDGs - a wide-ranging, global coalition working to align corporate investments with the SDGs and linking corporate finance to relevant and credible SDG targets based on the CFO Principles.
-Members of the CFO Taskforce have transitioned to form the CFO Leadership group, guiding the work of the CFO Coalition for the SDGs.
+Members of the CFO Taskforce have transitioned to form the CFO Advanced group, guiding the work of the CFO Coalition for the SDGs.
 The Coalition also includes CFOs who wish to become Signatories committed to the CFO Principles.